Electric Utility Workers Need the COVID-19 Vaccine First

 State officials to decide who gets the vaccine

 State and local politicians have the final say on who’s next in line to receive the COVID-19 vaccine.
 Please share this article on social media or forward it on to someone else to help get the word out about the importance of vaccinations for electrical utility workers.
-Each state is different and may have different priorities, but I hope the Federal government leaves the decision to the state governments and they act accordingly to keep our energy workers safe and healthy.
+Although each state is different and may have different priorities.
+I hope the Federal government leaves the decision to the state governments and they act accordingly to keep our energy workers safe and healthy.

 Essential workers need to get the vaccine as soon as possible

-Hard-working essential workers need to be prioritized near the top of the list for the COVID-19 vaccine.
+The first to receive the vaccine should be hard-working essential workers.
 Here’s a list of some of the essential sectors that should receive the vaccine early in the distribution process:

 - Food industry